ads-mirrors/nrel-energyplus/design/FY2025/NFP-new-air-water-heat-pump.md

       A5 , \field Air Inlet Node Name
         \required-field
         \type node
-        \note The node from which the DX coil draws its inlet air.
+        \note The node from which the heat pump draws its inlet air.
       A6 , \field Air Outlet Node Name
         \required-field
         \type node
-        \note The node to which the DX coil sends its outlet air.
+        \note The node to which the heat pump sends its outlet air.
       A7 , \field Hot Water Inlet Node Name
         \required-field
         \type node